 The Lion Leaders are the Division of Student Development's student leadership team.
-These students serve the Main Campus and Regional Center's as College programmers, information desk, customer service specialists and school spirit squad/mascot performers.
-Students interested in joining the team can get more information by visiting the staff in the Winnet Student Life Building, Suites S1-11/S1-12 or emailing studentdevelopment@ccp.edu.
+These students serve the Main Campus and Regional Center's as College programmers, information desk, customer service specialists and school spirit squad.
+Students interested in joining the team can get more information by visiting the staff in the Winnet Student Life Building, SuiteS1-12 or emailing studentdevelopment@ccp.edu.